 The major disadvantage of oral contraceptive pills is their association with increased risk for thromboembolism, stroke, and heart attack, especially in older women and those who smoke.
+In addition, women who have reported migraines with aura should not be taking combined hormonal progestin-estrogen contraception for due to the increased risk of venous thromboembolism [154].
 These risks are minimized when the formulation contains less than 35 mcg of estradiol and a low progestin dosage.